Ariel Brunner is Head of EU Policy at Birdlife Europe

 For the Parliament it was a matter of principle that issues which would be addressed in the CAP regulations should be negotiated through the co-decision procedure and not decided unilaterally by the Council, even the European Council.
 It wanted to establish the principle that all outstanding issues were open to negotiation even if, in the final compromise, only some of the Council conclusions were modified.

-But that even some of the February European Council conclusions were modified was underlined in the Parliament’s press conference this morning as an important outcome in the inter-institutional battle, as indeed it was.
-The European Council is less likely to ‘trespass’ (in MEP George Lyon’s words) on co-decision issues (which this time also covered regional as well as agricultural policy concerns) in the future.
+But that even some of the February European Council conclusions were modified was underlined in the Parliament’s press conference this morning as an important outcome in the inter-institutional battle, as indeed it was.… Read the rest

 CAP reform implementation consultations begin